PhD 2005 University of Guelph, BSc 1999 University of Toronto

 Current Lab Members

-Erika Helmond is an MSc student looking at the ecology and physiology of hotwater Physa in Liard Hotsprings in northern BC.
+Erika Helmond received her MSc looking at the ecology and physiology of hotwater Physa in Liard Hotsprings in northern BC.
 She is conducting spatial and temporal population studies at the hot springs, and will be conducting laboratory studies on the life history, fecundity, and temperature preferences of Physa life stages.
 Erika is co-supervised by Corey Sheffield at the Royal Saskatchewan Museum in Regina.

 Ann "I Got This" King